How to plan a cruise for the first time

 I think most families have a budget in mind when they plan any vacation, so having that number in your head will help ensure you are tallying up costs before committing to something.

 A recurring theme of this post is the importance of using a good travel agent to help plan this with you.
-If you're thinking, "how could I realistically estimate costs if I've never cruised before," then this is when a travel agent comes in handy.
+If you're thinking, "How could I realistically estimate costs if I've never cruised before?" then this is when a travel agent comes in handy.

 Read more: The best ways to book a cruise

-My advice is jot down prices along the way to ensure you're in the ballpark of your vacation budget.
+My advice is to jot down prices along the way to ensure you're in the ballpark of your vacation budget.

 The other component is going to be your time.
 If you only have 3 days off of work, that will greatly limit which sailings you can choose.
 Likewise, a week of vacation time versus two weeks will alter your choices.